 - If you are having an Upper GI study performed on the same day, the Barium Enema must be done first.

-- Having a Barium Enema may affect your ability to schedule other GI procedures within certain time frames.
+- Having a Barium Enema may affect your ability to schedule other imaging exams and procedures within certain time frames.
 Please check with your ordering provider if you have any questions.